ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 4. (Optional) In case of XRPL consensus mechanism change, a relayer submits the evidence of the change to xClient.

-In this proposal, a relayer is only responsible for establishing communications between XRPL mainnet/full nodes and does not perform any verification of transactions or block headers, thus do not need to be trusted to behave honestly.
+In this proposal, a relayer is only responsible for establishing communications between XRPL mainnet/full nodes and does not perform any verification of transactions or ledger headers, thus do not need to be trusted to behave honestly.
 However, to simplify the case of DoS,
 **we assume there is at least one honest node in the relay network to relay headers, transactions, and the corresponding proofs (Assumption 2)**.